ChAndreas/chandreas.github.io/_posts/2019-04-06-aosp-android-reference-board.md

 1. Turn off the device.

-2. Change Jumper Switch: Set Switch 1 to the ON position and ensure Switch 2 and Switch 3 is set to OFF.
+2. Change Jumper Switch: Set Switch 1 to the ON position and ensure Switch 2 and Switch 3 are set to OFF.
 This will put the board into normal mode.

 3. Wait for the Board to Start: Allow some time for the board to fully boot up.